 Cherry Abuku‘s plush were irresistible and it was hard not to pick them all up and squeeze them!
 Hyper Japan seems to have cleaned them out but keep an eye on their Etsy shop for new additions soon.

 I love a shop with a theme and kawaii pandas is a great one!
 Suki Panda is wall to wall panda cuteness and I especially loved the fluffy baseball hats.
-They’re working hard on a web shop now so follow their Facebook page for updates on that.
+They’re working hard on a web shop now so look out for that.

 There was a magical theme to Box Monster’s stall with cute Alice in Wonderland, unicorn and Ghibli themed products.
 Check out their shop for pins, tote bags, prints, plush and more.